LennyCastaneda/terraform-core-task/README.md

 # Terraform Core Task - Infrastructure As Code

+## Remote State

+For this task remote state will be stored locally as it is intended for demonstration purposes only.
+In an actualy environment, the remote state backend would be stored in an S3 bucket or in Terraform Cloud.

 This repo defines the infrastructure code for development environent

 - Cluster of application server instances